First Russian circumnavigation: The unsuccessful embassy to Japan

 The ill-conceived actions of the ambassador significantly complicated the course of negotiations.
 For instance, Rezanov even tried to fake his disease, blackmailing the governor with the anger of the Russian sovereign.
 He also demanded Japanese doctors although he had Tilesius and Langsdorf in his retinue who had medical degrees and large practical experience.
 Japanese doctors visited Rezanov on February 10, 1805, and could not find out any serious diseases.
 The next day the ambassador proclaimed that by doing that he wanted to demonstrate respect and trust to the Japanese side.
-There was also another incident: Rezanov much liked Japanese Aizu-style caskets (black and gold-plated), and he demanded 500 copies of them as a deposit before the trade starts.
+There was also another incident: Rezanov much liked Japanese black and gold-plated caskets, and he demanded 500 of them as a deposit before the trade starts.
 When the trade did not happen, he embezzled them.
 Finally, on April 4 and 5 Rezanov got an audience with both Nagasaki bugyō and Hida Yoritsune, and also a representative from Edo Toyama Kinsiro.
 The meeting did not go well; both representatives received the ambassador coldly.
-Despite the heavy rain, only Rezanov was invited to the tent where the representatives told him that they completely reject any type of trade relations On April 7 there was a farewell ceremony where Russian members of the crew expressed a desire to leave Japan as soon as possible.
+Despite the heavy rain, only Rezanov was invited to the tent where the representatives told him that they completely reject any type of trade relations On April 7, there was a farewell ceremony where Russian members of the crew expressed a desire to leave Japan as soon as possible.
 Russian gifts were not accepted, but the Japanese side did take money for the materials that were used for repairing the Russian ship – boards, bars and 500 copper sheets – as well as provision for the crew and the retinue.
-Following the order of Shōgun, 5569 kg of rice, 23,7 ton of salt, and 25 boxes of silk wool were given to the crew as a gift.
-The Japanese side also provided Nadezhda with provision for the trip back to Kamchatka: 2457 kg of dried bread, three boxes of powder, 15 boxes of sake, salted fish, 28 пудов salted pork and live cattle.
+Following the order of Shōgun, large sums of rice, salt, and silk wool were given to the crew as a gift.
+The Japanese side also provided Nadezhda with provision for the trip back to Kamchatka: dried bread, powder, sake, salted fish, salted pork, and live cattle.
 It took ten days with 16-hour working hours to load all provision on board, as well as returned weapons.
 Leventern accused Rezanov what he embezzled all the received things by the name of "RAC's property" and wanted to sell them in Kamchatka or Kodiak.
 In the end, officers gave up their part of sault to sailors, and, following the Krusenstern's order, 1228 kg of rice was given to the needed citizens of Kamchatka.